timfennis/apply/README.md

 ## Monad Comprehensions

-Many programming languages have a form of monad comprehensions but they go by different names with slightly different implementations.
-In Haskell you have the 'do notation', in Scala you have for-comprehensions and in JavaScript you can use async/await to accomplish similar results.
+Many programming languages have a form of monad comprehensions, but they go by different names with slightly different implementations.
+In Haskell, you have the 'do notation', in Scala you have for-comprehensions and in JavaScript you can use async/await to accomplish similar results.

-In PHP we don't have much use for asynchronous programming and IO monads, but the syntax of monad comprehensions can still offer us a way to combine the results of many monads in an elegant way.
+In PHP, we don't have much use for asynchronous programming and IO monads, but the syntax of monad comprehensions can still offer us a way to combine the results of many monads elegantly.

 First let's look at one example that doesn't look very nice.
 Here we have two computations that can fail in some way.
 In order to combine the results of these computations whe have to take them out of the 'package' that they came in,